Hulu Culture: Foundation

 Hulu Culture was founded by Simon Go (吳文正), who grew up in Kowloon City, Hong Kong where he found that the old groceries stores and shops fostered a feeling of nostalgia.
 He graduated from The Hong Kong Polytechnic University with a design degree and had been working as a photo-journalist for over 10 years before he started his career in culture preservation.
 Go's photos focus on lower-class citizens and in the 1990s, he held an exhibition to show the true face of poverty behind social prosperity.
 Besides photography, he is also dedicated to recording the lifestyles of Hong Kong's people through interviews.
 Ho's wife, Iman Fok (霍天雯 pinyin Huò Tiānwén), who is a social worker by profession, also decided to join Hulu Culture as the chief executive to assist with cultural preservation.

 Funding

 Hulu Culture has received over four million Hong Kong dollars in donations from the Hong Kong Jockey Club.
-Some earlier activities were paid for by Simon Go and his wife.